Club Wyndham Dye Villas in Myrtle Beach, South Carolina, is truly one of my favorite vacation spots in the World.

 Your trip begins with a lei Greeting from our Performers.

-Then enjoy a Buffet Dinner accompanied with Live Music by our Polynesian Band
+Then enjoy a Buffet Dinner accompanied by Live Music by our Polynesian Band

 BUFFET DINNER MENU